cincodenada/glitcher/readme.md

 glitch art.
 It takes an input file and outputs a copy with random segments of the file replaced with random bytes or, optionally, a specified phrase.

-It was inspired by a delightful [Reddit discussion][1] about what happens to files when you delete them.
-Thanks to [/u/askmeforbunnypics][2] for the interesting response, and inspiration.
+It was inspired by a delightful [Reddit discussion][reddit] about what happens to files when you delete them.
+Thanks to [/u/askmeforbunnypics][amfbp] for the interesting response, and inspiration.
 I decided to write it up in Ruby because it's a pretty basic task, and Ruby is on my list of languages to get more familiar with.
 I quite enjoyed it, actually - I can see the appeal, the